Find minimum of unconstrained multivariable function using derivative-free method

 Note: Passing Extra Parameters explains how to pass extra parameters to the objective function, if necessary. |

-is a local minimizer of the function described in fun
+is a local minimizer of the function described in fun. fun is

 be a scalar, vector, or matrix.